Obesity hypoventilation syndrome: Signs and symptoms

-Most people with obesity hypoventilation syndrome have concurrent obstructive sleep apnea, a condition characterized by snoring, brief episodes of apnea (cessation of breathing) during the night, interrupted sleep and excessive daytime sleepiness.
+Most people with obesity hypoventilation syndrome have concurrent obstructive sleep apnea, a condition characterized by snoring, brief episodes of apnea (cessation of breathing) during the night, interrupted sleep, and excessive daytime sleepiness.
 In OHS, sleepiness may be worsened by elevated blood levels of carbon dioxide, which causes drowsiness ("CO2 narcosis").
-Other symptoms present in both conditions are depression, and hypertension (high blood pressure) that is difficult to control with medication.
-The high carbon dioxide can also cause headaches, which tend to be worsening in the morning.
+Other symptoms present in both conditions are depression, and hypertension (high blood pressure), which is difficult to control with medication.
+The high carbon dioxide can also cause headaches, which tend to worsen in the morning.

 The low oxygen level leads to physiologic constriction of the pulmonary arteries to correct ventilation-perfusion mismatching, which puts excessive strain on the right side of the heart.
-When this leads to right sided heart failure, it is known as cor pulmonale.
+When this leads to right-sided heart failure, it is known as cor pulmonale.
 Symptoms of this disorder occur because the heart has difficulty pumping blood from the body through the lungs.
 Fluid may, therefore, accumulate in the skin of the legs in the form of edema (swelling), and in the abdominal cavity in the form of ascites; decreased exercise tolerance and exertional chest pain may occur.
 On physical examination, characteristic findings are the presence of a raised jugular venous pressure, a palpable parasternal heave, a heart murmur due to blood leaking through the tricuspid valve, hepatomegaly (an enlarged liver), ascites and leg edema.
 Cor pulmonale occurs in about a third of all people with OHS.